-- 67. The benefits inherent in a PUD classification to the general public that justify the requested departure from standard land use requirements. - 7.
-The conformity and compatibility of the proposed PUD with the Nassau County Comprehensive Plan,

-D. Preliminary development plan application.

-- 1. General: The preliminary development plan application shall contain the names of the developer, surveyor and engineer who prepared the development plan and topographic data map, and the name of the proposed PUD.
-It must also contain a written description of the intended plan of development, clearly indicating where approval of the PUD would benefit the community as a whole and fulfill the intent of PUD. - Exhibits: The following exhibits shall be attached to the preliminary development plan application. - a.
+- 2. The degree of consistency of the proposed PUD with the surrounding area in terms of character and density. - 3.
+The provision of adequate public facilities to serve development within the proposed PUD, including emergency services, public school facilities, transportation, potable water, sanitary sewer, solid waste disposal, parks and recreation, and stormwater management. - 4.
+The nature, intent and compatibility of common open space within the proposed PUD, including the proposed method for the maintenance and conservation of open space. - 6.
+If development within the proposed PUD is to be phased, the feasibility and compatibility of the specified phases contained in the preliminary development plan to exist as an independent development. - 7.
+The benefits inherent in a PUD classification to the general public that justify the requested departure from standard land use requirements. - D. Preliminary development plan application. - 1.
+General: The preliminary development plan application shall contain the names of the developer, surveyor and engineer who prepared the development plan and topographic data map, and the name of the proposed PUD.
+It must also contain a written description of the intended plan of development, clearly indicating where approval of the PUD would benefit the community as a whole and fulfill the intent of PUD. - 2.
+Exhibits: The following exhibits shall be attached to the preliminary development plan application. - a.
 Vicinity map indicating the relationship between the PUD and its surrounding area, including adjacent streets, thoroughfares and adjacent land uses. - b.
-The preliminary development plan shall also contain, but not be limited to, the following information: - (1) Proposed name or title of project, the name of the engineer, architect and developer. - (2) North arrow, scale of one inch equals two hundred feet (1" = 200') or larger, date and legal description of the proposed site. - (3) Boundaries of the tract shown with bearings, distances, closures and bulkhead lines.
-All existing easements, Section lines, streets and physical features in and adjoining the project and zoning. - (4) Names and locations of adjoining developments and subdivisions. - (5) Proposed parks, school sites or other public and private open space. - (6) Vehicular and pedestrian circulation systems, including off-street parking and loading areas, driveways and access points. - (7) Site data, including tabulation of the total number of gross acres in the project, the acreage to be devoted to each of the several types of primary residential, secondary nonresidential uses and open space uses, the total number of dwelling units and square feet of gross nonresidential building area. - (8) Proposed common open space, including the proposed improvements and any complementary structures, and the tabulation of the percent of the total area devoted to common open space.
-Areas qualifying for common open space shall be specifically designated on the site plan.
+The preliminary development plan shall also contain, but not be limited to, the following information: - (1) Proposed name or title of project, the name of the engineer, architect and developer. - North arrow, scale of one inch equals two hundred feet (1" = 200') or larger, date and legal description of the proposed site. - (3) Boundaries of the tract shown with bearings, distances, closures and bulkhead lines.
+All existing easements,